aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/_index.md

 - [Renders drawing object to a specified format](https://apireference.aspose.cloud/words/#/Render/RenderDrawingObject).
 - [Renders math object to a specified format](https://apireference.aspose.cloud/words/#/Render/RenderMathObject).

-You can use **cURL** command-line tool to access Aspose.Words web services easily.
-The following example shows how to make calls to Cloud API with cURL.
+You can use **cURL** and **Postman** to access Aspose.Words Cloud API.
+The following examples demonstate how to do it.
+Please refer to the <a href="/words/getting-started/quickstart/">instructions</a> to get a 'JWT_TOKEN' for authorization.

 **Case 1**: Render a page of the document in BMP format: